 In order to claim an Organization and become the verified owner of the Organization's profile, a user must:

-If providing an Ethereum wallet address, user must conduct a video chat phone call with the Endaoment staff to confirm their identity and control over the provided Ethereum wallet address
+- If providing an Ethereum wallet address, the user must conduct a video chat phone call with the Endaoment staff to confirm their identity and control over the provided Ethereum wallet address

 Should a user meet these requirements, Endaoment will verify the Organization's status on the Endaoment portal and pass any escrowed grant awards to the Organization's desired destination account.